-NBA Rumors: Celtics Could Trade Gordon Hayward & Terry Rozier For Kawhi Leonard, ‘Sporting News’ Suggests
+NBA Rumors: Celtics Could Trade Gordon Hayward And Terry Rozier For Kawhi Leonard, ‘Sporting News’ Suggests

 — Yahoo Sports NBA (@YahooSportsNBA) July 12, 2018

 In exchange for a player who’s forcing his way out of the team, the Spurs will be receiving another superstar, Gordon Hayward, whose contract runs until the 2020-21 NBA season.
-As a bonus, the Spurs will also acquire a young and talented point guard, Terry Rozier, whom they could mold as the next Tony Parker.
-Rozier has shown his superstar potential last season, helping the Celtics reach the Eastern Conference finals despite losing Kyrie Irving and Hayward to injury.
+As a bonus, the Spurs will also acquire a young and talented point guard in Terry Rozier, whom they could mold as the next Tony Parker.
+Rozier showed his superstar potential last season, helping the Celtics reach the Eastern Conference finals despite losing Kyrie Irving and Hayward to injury.

 Meanwhile, the deal will enable the Celtics to become a more dangerous team with the addition of one of the best two-way players in the league.
 Kawhi Leonard is not only a very reliable option on the offensive end of the floor, but he can also be tasked to guard the opposing team’s best player.
-When healthy, no one can deny the fact that Leonard is a much better player than Hayward, and he could be more helpful for the Celtics in beating the reigning NBA champions, Golden State Warriors, in a best-of-seven series.
+When healthy, no one can deny the fact that Leonard is a much better player than Hayward, and he could be more helpful for the Celtics in beating the reigning NBA champion Golden State Warriors in a best-of-seven series.